 James Robert Cade was born on September 26, 1927 in San Antonio, Texas.
 After service in the Navy at the end of World War II, he attended school at the University of Texas from 1948-1950.
 In 1953 he married Mary (Strasburger) Cade, a nurse from Dallas.
 In 1961, after completing a post-doctoral fellowship at Cornell University Hospital in New York City, Dr. Cade took a position at the University of Florida medical school, where he remained the rest of his life.
 Together he and Mary raised six children and helped raise twenty grandchildren.
 Dr. Cade died in Gainesville on November 27, 2007.

-This professorship was established eight years ago in honor of Dr. J. Robert Cade.
+This professorship was established in 2007 in honor of Dr. J. Robert Cade.
 Dr. Cade joined the faculty at the University of Florida in 1961 as an Assistant Professor of Medicine and was Chief of the Renal Division between 1971 and 1978.
 An outstanding scientist with over 120 publications primarily focused on exercise physiology and fluid and electrolyte management in the setting of severe exercise and heat, Dr. Cade is best known for inventing the first sports drink, Gatorade.